GannettDigital/simulato/docs/_pages/tutorial-entry-component.md

 With the completion of our `actions` we now have 2 functioning components.
 We have the `type` 'NavigateToTestSite' and the `type` 'MainSiteLayout'.
 As an entry component, 'NavigateToTestSite' will automatically be created and added into the expected state with the `name` 'navigateToTestSite'. 'navigateToTestSite' provides an action, `NAVIGATE_TO_TEST_SITE`,  that will go the test site url.
 The actions' effects will clear out the state, then add the component with the `name` 'mainSectionLayout'.
 When we add 'mainSectionLayout' we expect that the header will be displayed.

 We should now be able to generate tests using Simulato.
 But before we generate tests, lets create a folder we can use to specify where tests should be written to the disk.
 Inside the project main folder create a directory named 'tests'.
 When we NPM installed Simulato, a bin file was added into the node_modules/.bin folder.
 When executing NPM scripts, NPM will automatically check that folder first when running commands.
-For ease of generating and running tests lets create a couple scripts inside our package.lock file to help us out.
+For ease of generating and running tests lets create a couple scripts inside our `package.json` file to help us out.

 ```